tyreer/learning-notes/Egghead_just-enough-fp.md

 console.log(getSquares(arr1)) // [1, 4, 9]
 console.log(getSquares(arr2)) // [16, 25, 36]
 ```
-- Nice demo where we can define the callback in one place and apply it via the second curried function (`getSquares`)
+- Nice example where we can define the callback in one place and apply it via the second curried function (`getSquares`)

 ## Partial Application

 > The main benefit of partial application is our ability to delay the evaluation of a function while still supplying some of the arguments to be stored and reused throughout our application.

 - Interesting concept, I suppose this is just a practical application of JS closures
-- I've used closures strategically before via function values, but not via curried, unary functions like this
+- I've used closures before via function values, but not via curried, unary functions like this

 ```js
 const getFromAPI = baseURL => endPoint => callback =>